spatie/docs.spatie.be-old/resources/views/laravel-slack-slash-command/v1/usage/making-your-response-look-good.md

 In various examples giving in these you'll see that `respondToSlack()` is used to send some text back as a response.
 But you can also add some attachments.

-Take a look at this response on slack:
+Take a look at this response on Slack:

 <img src="/images/slack/attachments.png">